Using CA Cleanup for RACF

 - Run the CA Cleanup reports without removing the unused security records.
 This practice lets you familiarize yourself with the reports and their capabilities.

 - Use a phased approach to implementation.
-An attempt to clean up all of the security database at one time produces an unmanageable number of obsolete security file entries.
+An attempt to clean up all security database at one time produces an unmanageable number of obsolete security file entries.

 Security file entries are marked referenced only when they are used by the security system.
 Investigate early cases where “obviously needed” security file entries are not being marked referenced as expected.
 Consider using a tool to simulate such accesses.
 While investigation may reveal that CA Cleanup is not as active as expected, it will likely uncover that some privilege or other access is causing the entries to become undermined and bypassed.
 Investigation of early CA Cleanup findings has often uncovered existing security exposures.